-Filled with colorful displays and interactive exhibits, the Maryland Agriculture Showcase travel to fairs, festivals, and events across the state.
-The Showcase attracts and educates visitors about the importance of agriculture in their lives.
-Attendants help kids with hand on activities out the Showcase adding to the experience.
+Filled with colorful displays and interactive exhibits, the Maryland Agriculture Showcases travel to fairs, festivals, and events across the state.
+The Showcases attract and inform visitors about the importance of Maryland agriculture in their lives.
+Attendants help kids with hand on activities adding to the Showcase experience.
 Exhibits highlight Maryland’s many commodities; poultry, nursery & greenhouse, dairy, corn, soybeans, and much more!

-Hands on activities set up outside the unit provide an additional venue for visitor participation.
-Give your guests the opportunity to “milk a cow”, try out the fruit and veggie riddle boxes, explore life in the soil, measure their height in “horse hands” and more.
+Hands-on activities set up outside the unit provide additional interest for youth participation.
+Give your guests the opportunity to view seeds through a microscope, test their knowledge of the food groups, shop for grains, see & hear testimonials from farm owners, explore life in the soil, and more.

 To book the Showcase for one or more days, contact Diana Tyler at email@example.com or 410-939-9030.